Sarawak: Religion

 Christianity is the largest religion in Sarawak, representing 50.1% of the total population according to the 2020 census.
 This makes Sarawak the only Malaysian state with a Christian majority.
 The earliest Christian missionaries in Sarawak were Church of England (Anglicans) in 1848, followed by Roman Catholics a few years later, and Methodists in 1903.
 Evangelization first took place among the Chinese immigrants before spreading to indigenous animists.
 Other Christian denominations in Sarawak are Borneo Evangelical Mission (or Sidang Injil Borneo), and Baptists.
 Indigenous people such as the Iban, Bidayuh, and Orang Ulu have adopted Christianity, although they do retain some of their traditional religious rites.
 Many Muslims come from the Malay and Melanau.
 Buddhism, Taoism, and Chinese folk religion are predominantly practised by Chinese Malaysians.
 Other minor religions in Sarawak are the Baháʼí Faith, Hinduism, Sikhism, and animism.

 Although Islam is the official religion of Malaysia, Sarawak has no official state religion.
-However, during the chieftainship of Abdul Rahman Ya'kub, the Constitution of Sarawak was amended to make the Yang di-Pertuan Agong as the head of Islam in Sarawak and empower the state assembly to pass laws regarding Islamic affairs.
+However, during the chieftainship of Abdul Rahman Ya'kub, the Constitution of Sarawak was amended to make the Yang di-Pertuan Agong the head of Islam in Sarawak and empower the state assembly to pass laws regarding Islamic affairs.
 With such provisions, Islamic policies can be formulated in Sarawak and the establishment of Islamic state agencies is possible.
 The 1978 Majlis Islam Bill enabled the setting up of Syariah Courts in Sarawak with jurisdictions over matrimonial, child custody, betrothal, inheritance, and criminal cases in the state.
 An appeals court and Courts of Kadi were also formed.